Tutorial

 .
 If the data is released, the property RELEASE_YEAR

 will display the year of the release.
-Use the code below to display this information for the MCRA 2021 directional reflectance data.
-For more information on NEON releases, refer to the NEON Data Product Revisions and Releases page.
+The code chunk below shows how to display the release information for the CLBJ 2021 directional reflectance data.

 // determine the release information for this image